usebedrock/bedrock/README.md

 For the full documentation, please check out [the Bedrock website](https://bedrockapp.org/).

+## Demo

+See https://bedrock-monocompany.vercel.app/ .
+Try to hit Ctrl + M to see the page tree; and navigate to https://bedrock-monocompany.vercel.app/styleguide/docs/introduction.html

 ## Basic requirements

 * First, make sure you have Node 14 or later installed.
 You can find the latest version of Node at [Nodejs.org](https://nodejs.org/en/).
 Go for the LTS version.